 The trimming resulted in 49-68% sites remaining and increase the percent of variable sites from 86% to 95-96% and parsimony informative site from 56% to 80-89% (Table 2).
 Relative composition variability increased very little from 0.07 to 0.08-0.10 in the trimmed alignments.
 The alignment produced by smart-gap strategy in ClipKIT [108] was characterized by the largest number of variable sites (26,449) and parsimony informative sites (22,039) of all trimmed alignments.
 Almost 97% of all parsimony informative present in the original alignment were retained in this trimmed alignment.

 All our 16 inferred ML phylogenies broke the monophyly of chromalveolate plastids and supported with strong or moderate support values (bootstrap range 64-88% and mean 78%, 0.85-1 posterior probability) the grouping of cryptista and haptista plastids with the clade comprising two red algae groups, Proteorhodophytina and Eurhodophytina (Figures 19, A27-A42).
 Stramenopile plastids were either (i) placed with other red algae Cyanidiales (10 out of 16 trees; Figures 19, A27-A42) or (ii) branched between Cyanidiales and Proteorhodophytina/Eurhodophytina grouped with cryptista and haptista (6 out of 16 trees, Figures 19, A27-A42).
 Despite the fact that the position of stramenopile clade in our ML phylogenies was generally not strongly supported, the IQ-TREE tree based on CAT model indicated 68% bootstrap and two Bayesian trees provided posterior probability equal to 1 for the stramenopile clustering with Cyanidiales.
 The alternative placement of Stramenopiles reached the maximum 71% bootstrap in the RAxML tree.
 Since the former topology was produced by the larger number of trees including Bayesian ones, it seems more probable.
 Nevertheless, our results indicate that there were two secondary red-alga endosymbioses: one leading to the establishment of photosynthesis in cryptista+ haptista and the second in stramenopiles.
-Consequently, the plastids of cryptists, haptists and stramenopiles do not form a monophyletic but a polyphyletic clade.Despite the fact that the position of stramenopile clade in our ML phylogenies was generally weakly supported, the trees indicate that there were two secondary red-alga endosymbioses: one leading to the establishment of photosynthesis in cryptista and the second in stramenopiles.
-The plastids of cryptists, haptists and stramenopiles do not form a monophyletic but a polyphyletic clade.
+Consequently, the plastids of cryptists, haptists and stramenopiles do not form a monophyletic but a polyphyletic clade.

 Figure 19.
 Two tree topologies obtained in IQ-TREE and RAxML.
 Analyzes were based on various trimming strategies from ClipKIT and trimAl (Table 2).
-In both trees cryptista and haptista plastid lineages are clustered with those from Proteorhodophytina/Eurhodophytina red algae, whereas stramenopile plastids are grouped either with Cyanidiales red algae (A) or are branched between Cyanidiales and the clade Proteorhodophytina/Eurhodophytina + cryptista/haptista (B).Stramenopile plastids are placed with Cyanidiales (A), Stramenopile plastids branched between Cyanidiales and Proteorhodophytina/Eurhodophytina red algae grouped with cryptista and haptista (B).
+In both trees cryptista and haptista plastid lineages are clustered with those from Proteorhodophytina/Eurhodophytina red algae, whereas stramenopile plastids are grouped either with Cyanidiales red algae (A) or are branched between Cyanidiales and the clade Proteorhodophytina/Eurhodophytina + cryptista/haptista (B).

 Interestingly, there seems to be a dependence between the tree topologies we obtained using the ML methods and the length of supermatrices (Table 2, 6).
 Generally, the longer supermatrices, i.e. with the greater number of variable and parsimony informative sites, produced trees supporting the grouping of stramenopiles with Cyanidiales (9 of 14 trimming strategies), whereas the shorter supermatrices provided the alternative topology (5 of 14 trimming strategies) (Table 2, 6).
 Importantly, the untrimmed supermatrix produced both topologies depending on software, e.g. in the RAxML tree stramenopiles grouped with Cyanidiales and in the IQ-TREE phylogeny they branched between Cyanidiales and Proteorhodophytina/Eurhodophytina + Cryptista/Haptista clade.
 (Table 6).